cmudig/draco2/docs/api/renderer.md

 # Renderer

-The renderer was designed with extensibility in mind and allows for the creation of custom renderers for different specification formats.
+The renderer was designed with extensibility in mind and allows you to create custom renderers for different specification formats.
 The renderer module exposes a [BaseRenderer](#baserenderer) abstract class to provide the clients with a common interface.
 The [AltairRenderer](#altairrenderer) class is a concrete implementation of the [BaseRenderer](#baserenderer).
 In order to constraint the input handled by [AltairRenderer](#altairrenderer), strict